jhofferle/jhofferle.github.io/_posts/2010-07-30-getting-computer-serial-numbers-over-the-network.md

 Next

-&#039;If a location containing a serial number block was found then store it If intSerFoundAt&lt;&gt;-1 then
+'If a location containing a serial number block was found then store it If intSerFoundAt&lt;&gt;-1 then

 tmp=Right(location(intSerFoundAt),14)